amacou/guard-coffeedripper/README.md

 Guard::CoffeeDripper
 ====
-Guard::CoffeeDripper is MargeTool for CoffeeScript
+Guard::CoffeeDripper is MergeTool for CoffeeScript

 Install
 ----